 Integrating the two classifiers.
-The two classifiers discussed in the present and the previous section utilize different approaches to arrive at similar classification performance.
+The two classifiers discussed in the present section and in Sect.
+5 utilize different methods to arrive at similar classification performance.
 Hence, it is natural to investigate how correlated their answers are, and whether a combined classifier might improve overall performance on the indoor/outdoor classification task.

 We have built such combined classifiers using both general machine learning techniques discussed above (log-linear models and decision trees).
 However, the overall performance of the composite classifiers was in both cases slightly less than that obtained by the best individual classifier (82.02%).
-We attribute this to overtraining during the construction of the composite classifiers, especially since the same training set was used for building each of them and for combining them.7 Nevertheless, our implementation of two classification methods provides us with two different general tools that can be easily ported to other high-level classification tasks; and the ability to identify key discriminating words may prove helpful in future exploration of what makes images in distinct categories different.
+We attribute this to overtraining during the construction of the composite classifiers, especially since the same training set was used for building each of them and for combining them.8 Nevertheless, our implementation of two classification methods provides us with two different general tools that can be easily ported to other high-level classification tasks; and the ability to identify key discriminating words may prove helpful in future exploration of what makes images in distinct categories different.